Elizabeth Keegan-Garrett, M.D.

 Director of Curriculum

-Theresa Drallmeier, M.D., is the Director of Curriculum and Scholarship for the SLU Family Medicine Residency and Assistant Professor of Family & Community Medicine.
-She received a medical degree from University of Missouri (2014) and completed her Family Medicine residency at the University of New Mexico (2017).
-After a year providing primary care through the St. Louis County Health Department, she joined the SLU Family Medicine Residency in 2018.
-Her passions include providing healthcare to transgender and gender non-conforming persons, using medication-assisted treatment to manage opioid use disorder, and working with the Latinx population.
+Theresa Drallmeier, M.D., is the director of curriculum and scholarship for the SLU Family Medicine Residency and associate professor of Family and Community Medicine.
+She received her medical degree from the University of Missouri (2014) and completed her Family Medicine residency at the University of New Mexico (2017).
+She joined the SLU Family Medicine Residency in 2018.
+Her passions include working with the Latinx population, addiction medicine, and providing inclusive primary care to a gender-diverse patient panel.
 She can’t believe her luck at finding a place (Family Care Health Center!) where she gets to work with these disparate populations daily.
-She happily spends her free time with her wife Julie, their golden retriever Maple, and baby Theodore, the newest addition to their family.
-Her favorite pastimes include reading, exploring the fifty states and beyond, and anything that takes her outdoors, including hiking, jogging, and stroller walks through the neighborhood.
+She is the course director for the Medicine and Society course at SLU’s School of Medicine, which introduces M1s and M2s to concepts around health equity and social determinants of health.
+She happily spends her free time with her wife, Julie, their two sons Teddy and Alden, and their golden retriever, Maple.
+Her favorite pastimes include reading, exploring the 50 states and beyond, and anything that takes her outdoors, including hiking, jogging, and stroller walks through the neighborhood.

 Ashley Meyr, M.D.

-Ashley Meyr, M.D., is the Clinical Director of the SLU Family Medicine Residency and Assistant Professor of Family & Community Medicine.
+Ashley Meyr, M.D., is the clinical director of the SSM Health Saint Louis University Family Medicine Residency and assistant professor of Family and Community Medicine.
 She earned her medical degree from Saint Louis University (2016).
-She went on to complete her Family Medicine Residency at our very own program here at SLU, where she was chief resident.
+She completed her Family Medicine residency at our own program here at SLU, where she was chief resident.
 After graduating, she joined SLU Family Medicine as core faculty in 2019.
-She is originally from the St. Louis area and is so happy to be serving this community.
-Her passions include women’s health, pediatrics, and teaching.
-She loves spending time with her husband, Alex, and baby, Madelyn, who was born just after Ashley completed residency.
-In her free time, she enjoys introducing Madelyn to some of her favorite things to do in St. Louis, including exploring Forest Park and the zoo, and she can’t wait to turn her into a Cardinals and Blues fan.
+She is originally from the St. Louis area and is so happy to be serving the community.
+Her passions include women’s health, pediatrics and teaching.
+She loves spending time with her husband, Alex, and daughters, Madelyn and Molly.
+In her free time, she enjoys exploring the city with her daughters — the St. Louis Zoo, Grant’s Farm, Magic House, and local parks are some of their current favorites.

 Darryl Zinck, M.D.